mgsjarsat/Project-Phoenix-Console-Concept/README.md

 Architecture: Built on a streamlined Android runtime environment, allowing native integration of the Google Play PC Store alongside translation layers for major PC storefronts like Steam and Epic Games Store.

 Professional Layer:
 To appease the enthusiast and development communities, deep within the system sits a Global Sudo Toggle.
-Flipping it instantly converts the console into an open, unthrottled desktop Linux sandbox, granting root directory access, custom application compiling, full control over the high-polling USB matrix, and raw disk partition management over the secondary standard M.2 NVMe expansion slot.7.
-LOCAL
+Flipping it instantly converts the console into an open, unthrottled desktop Linux sandbox, granting root directory access, custom application compiling, full control over the high-polling USB matrix, and raw disk partition management over the secondary standard M.2 NVMe expansion slot.

 Project Phoenix addresses previous cloud-gaming errors by moving processing requirements out of distant data centers and into the local home network.